 5. Adult Equivalents:

 When consumption data is only available at the household level, various methods are used to assign shares to individuals to allocate nutrient consumption.
 The easiest is the “per capita approach” which allocates nutrients equally among all members of a household.
 However, this approach assumes that all household members consume the nutrient equally and misses out on household variation due to the different needs of children vs adults, for example (Karageorgou, et al. 2018).
 A second approach assumes that the share of household nutrient consumption allocated to the individual is proportional to individual nutrient requirements.
 In this approach, the individual’s energy or nutrient requirements must be identified using the nutrient reference standards.
-The individual’s “Adult Equivalent” (AE) is expressed as a ratio of the individual’s energy or nutrient requirement relative to the energy nutrient requirement for a base individual, typically an 18 to -30 year old male with moderate physical activity level.
+The individual’s “Adult Equivalent” (AE) is expressed as a ratio of the individual’s energy or nutrient requirement relative to the energy nutrient requirement for a base individual, typically an 18 to 30 year-old male with moderate physical activity level.

 While an AE can be calculated for each nutrient individually, the AE generated by the relative share of kilocalories is typically used and applied to all nutrient allocations.
 Coates (2017) calculated nutrient-specific adult equivalents and found that the differences between shares were not significant when compared to using the AE value derived from energy consumption to identify shares for all nutrients.